-I offer courses on the art of South Asia from antiquity to the present, colonial and postcolonial museums in South Asia, critical historiography and methods, and globalization in the art world.
-My research and teaching tend to be interdisciplinary, and I make active use of area collections and special exhibitions, often working closely with curators, librarians, and faculty colleagues.
-In my courses, I welcome students with a background in South Asian studies, architecture, history, anthropology, geography, literary studies, religious studies, feminist studies, and related disciplines.
+In recent years, I have offered courses on the art of South Asia from antiquity to the present, colonial and postcolonial museums in South Asia, Indian painting, critical historiography and methods, and globalization in the contemporary art world.
+My research and teaching tend to be interdisciplinary, making active use of area collections and special exhibitions and working closely with curators, librarians, and faculty colleagues.
+I welcome students with a background in South Asian studies, architecture, history, anthropology, geography, literary studies, religious studies, feminist studies, and related disciplines.